Community foundations and community—changing definitions and expanding concepts

-Although historically community foundations have had a geographical focus, with each foundation serving locally or regionally, the term community has begun to shift to a broader, more global context over recent years.
+Although historically these organizations have had a geographical focus, with each foundation serving locally or regionally, the term community has begun to shift to a broader, more global context over recent years.
 A community can be where you currently live, where you went to college, where you grew up, where you work, where you worship, where you spend time on the weekends, or a variety of other factors.
-Today, community foundations are taking on new forms that go beyond geography to focus on elements of individual identity and religion.
+Today, these foundations are taking on new forms that go beyond geography to focus on elements of individual identity and religion.

 For foundations such as the Latino Community Foundation or Horizons Foundation, community reflects various aspects of individual identity.
 For foundations such as the Catholic Community Foundations and Jewish Community Foundations, the definition of community has a religious basis.

 Therefore, we must reconsider what it means to be a community foundation.
-Based on my experience as a consultant and researcher of community foundations, here are some reflections I would like to share.
+Based on my experience as a consultant and researcher of place-based foundations, here are some reflections I would like to share.